nrfconnect/sdk-nrf/doc/nrf/drivers/wifi/nrf700x/nrf700x.rst

 *******************************************

 The driver communicates with the nRF70 Series device using the QSPI/SPI interface.
-The driver uses the QSPI/SPI interface to send commands to the nRF70 Series device, and to transfer the data to and from the device.
+The driver uses the QSPI/SPI interface to send commands to the nRF70 Series device, and to transfer data to and from the device.
-The nRF7002 DK uses QSPI whereas the nRF7002 EK uses SPI.
+The nRF7002 DK uses QSPI, whereas the nRF7002 EK uses SPI.

 To connect the nRF7002 EK to the SoC, the ``nrf7002ek`` shield is required.

 Configuration
 *************

-The nRF70 Series Wi-Fi driver has the following configuration options:
+The nRF Wi-Fi driver has the following configuration options:

 Kconfig configuration
 =====================